Bloomca-me/bloomca-me.github.io/_posts/2018-04-15-angularjs-guide-for-seasoned-developers-part-1.md

 layout: post
 title: Angular.js Guide for Seasoned Developers – part 1
 keywords: javascript, angular, angular.js, angular 1, angularjs, angular.js tutorial, angular.js for react developers, angular directive, digest cycle
+excerpt: Yes, it is about AngularJS, old dying monster.
+Most of the tutorials in the wild focus on obsolete versions and target beginners – here I'll describe my learnings how AngularJS works.
 ---

 This is a high-level overview of Angular.js (or 1st version of Angular), targeted to experienced JavaScript developers, after which you'll understand the concepts.
 It is not a replacement for [angular guides](https://docs.angularjs.org/guide) and [api reference](https://docs.angularjs.org/api), and it explans only main concepts –  my goal was to explain how Angular.js works so that you'll know what to expect from this framework.
 I assume you worked with Angular for a little bit, or at least skimmed over their docs.